romeerez/orchid-orm/packages/docs/src/guide/orm.md

 Only available for `belongsTo` and `hasOne` relations.

-Supported when updating multiple records as well.
+Supported when updating multiple records for `belongsTo`.

 ```ts
 await db.book.find(1).update({